 Overview of Hydroponics and Aquaponics

-As the world continues to evolve with advancements in health, science and technology, the gardening world is rapidly embracing hydroponics and aquaponics.
+As the world continues to evolve with advancements in health, science, and technology, the gardening world is rapidly embracing hydroponics and aquaponics.
 Why?
 Because these growing techniques can be less problematic and yield better results when compared to conventional soil gardening.
 Let’s look at each of these growing methods more closely to discover how you may benefit from using these growing techniques.
-It’s all about hydroponics and aquaponics these days, so come join in!
+It’s all about hydroponics and aquaponics these days, so come and join in!

 What is Hydroponics?